 Changes in latitudes

-I used to bounce between New York, New Orleans, Atlanta, and San Francisco buying and selling Fine Photography, and exhibiting my works, now it’s Highwayman Painting.
+Starting in the mid seventies I used to bounce between New York, New Orleans, Atlanta, and San Francisco buying and selling Fine Photography, and exhibiting my works, now it’s Highwayman Painting, and the only bouncing I’m doing is from Stuart to Vero Beach.

 Meeting the incredible painter James Hutchinson as we purchased a painting of his today.
 He not only painted alongside Beanie Backus in Florida and Jamaica, his sister married Backus.
 His story is amazing!
 He lived with the Seminoles in the Big Cypress for six years, and did a series of quite large (look behind him) portraits under commission of Arthur Vining Davis.
 “Hutchinsongalleries.com”